sadoe3/sadoe3.github.io/_posts/Fundamentals/Programming Languages/C++/C++_Primer/2023-11-30-primer-chapter5.md

         + this header defines the `bad_alloc` class which would be covered in the later chapter
     *  `<type_info>`
         + this header defiens the `bad_cast` class  which would be covered in the later chapter
-- the following is the standard exception classes defiend in `<stdexcept>` heaer file
+- the following is the standard exception classes defiend in `<stdexcept>` header file

 |Class Name|Explanation|
 |:---:|:---|